Pierre de Bréville: Biography

 Pierre de Bréville was born in Bar-le-Duc, Meuse.
 Following the wishes of his parents, he studied law with the goal of becoming a diplomat.
 However, he abandoned his plans after a few years and entered the Conservatoire de Paris.
 He began his musical studies with Théodore Dubois (1880–1882), later taking courses under the direction of César Franck.

 He became a professor, teaching counterpoint at the Schola Cantorum in Paris (1898–1902).
 Following a twelve-year break, he taught classes in chamber music composition at the Conservatoire de Paris (1914–1918).

-He established himself as a music critic and became well known for his reviews and commentary in Mercure de France, Le Courrier musical and La Revue blanche.
+He established himself as a music critic and wrote reviews and commentary in Mercure de France, Le Courrier musical and La Revue blanche.
 He died in Paris.

-Although de Bréville was not prolific, he lavished attention to his own compositions, producing several highly original works remembered for their quality.
+Although de Bréville was not prolific, he lavished attention to his own compositions.
 He also completed the orchestration of César Franck's unfinished opera Ghiselle with Vincent d'Indy and Ernest Chausson.